-In years past, the compliance role was a generalist position, handled by someone who had many other responsibilities.
+In years past, the compliance role was a generalist position handled by someone who had many other responsibilities.
 But in today’s environment of increased regulations, more specialized expertise and a more sophisticated skill set are required, including competencies in risk, operations, and technology, as well as leadership skills.

 Competent and knowledgeable regarding the Advisers Act and should be empowered with full responsibility and authority to develop and enforce appropriate policies and procedures for the firm.
 Thus, the compliance officer should have a position of sufficient seniority and authority within the organization to compel others to adhere to the compliance policies and procedures.

-Given this ever-changing regulatory landscape, this may be a good time to evaluate your compliance needs.
 Depending on how you’re registered, you may have access, through your broker/dealer, to compliance professionals for guidance and support.
 But what if you need additional help to manage increasing requirements?
 If you’re rethinking how your firm addresses its responsibilities in this area, here are three options for filling the compliance role.

 Option 1: Hire from within.
-In many offices, a staff member is responsible for fulfilling the firm’s compliance responsibilities, as well as other duties.
+In many offices, a staff member is responsible for fulfilling the firm’s compliance requirements, as well as other duties.
 Consider ramping up that individual’s compliance functions so that additional requirements are met.